-In a first stage, the influence of the solvent on the photorelease was evaluated using ethanol and hexane, two solvents with different polarities (dielectric constant, ε, of ca. 24.55 and 1.89, respectively)[24] and H-donor capabilities.
-Thus, N2 deaerated solutions of AB-KP (7 x 10-5 M) were irradiated with simulated sunlight (SSL), and the course of the reaction was followed by UV-Vis spectrophotometry absorption monitoring photorelease of AB through the appearance of its characteristic 355 nm absorption band.[17]
-Irradiation performed in ethanol solution resulted in an evident increase of the intensity of the AB(E) signature band with irradiation time (Figure 1A).[17]
-By contrast, the irradiation of the hexane solutions showed a markedly slower photorelease.
+In a first stage, the influence of the solvent on the photorelease was evaluated using ethanol and hexane, two solvents with different polarities (dielectric constant, ε , of ca. 24.55 and 1.89, respectively)33 and H-donor capabilities.
+Thus, N2 deaerated solutions of AB-KP (7 x 10-5 M) were irradiated with simulated sunlight (SSL), and the course of the reaction was followed by UV-Vis absorption spectrophotometry monitoring the photorelease of AB through the appearance of its characteristic 355 nm absorption band.17 Irradiation performed in ethanol solution resulted in an evident increase of the intensity of the AB(E) signature band with irradiation time (Figure 1A).17 By contrast, the irradiation of the hexane solutions showed a markedly slower photorelease.
 Indeed, even after 30 min of irradiation the AB(E) UVA band is barely noticeable and more specifically seven-fold lower than for ethanol solutions (Figure 1B).
-These results could, in a first approximation, be explained by the lack of H-donor capability of hexane, which is a crucial step to assure the release mechanism.
-However, an alternative explanation can be considered taking into account that the photorelease is initiated by the population of the phenacyl-like triplet excited state AB(K)\.[17]
-In this context, aromatic ketones are well-known for the marked solvent-dependence of the energetic levels of their excited states, especially for the $n\pi^$ ones.[23]
-Thus, we performed spectroscopic analysis and theoretical calculations to get deeper insight into the lowest singlet and triplet excited state landscape when ethanol and hexane are used as solvents.
+Further experiments, performed in acetonitrile (Figure S1) showed the inefficiency of the photorelease process when a polar solvent (dielectric constant, ε , of ca. 35.94)33 with poor H-donor capability is used.
+Thus, results in hexane could, in a first approximation, be explained by the lack of H-donor capability of hexane, which is a crucial step to assure the release mechanism.
+However, an alternative explanation can be considered taking into account that the photorelease is initiated by the population of the phenacyl-like triplet excited state 3AB(K).17 In this context, aromatic ketones are well-known for the marked solvent-dependence of the energetic levels of their excited states, especially for the $n\pi^$ ones.23 Thus, we performed spectroscopic analysis and theoretical calculations to get deeper insight into the lowest singlet and triplet excited state landscape when ethanol and hexane are used as solvents.

 Figure 1.
-UV absorption changes for AB-KP $(7 \times 10^{-5} \text{ M})$ in deaerated ethanol (A) or hexane (B) under SSL irradiation (from 0 to 30 min)
+UV absorption changes for AB-KP (7×10^{-5} M) in deaerated ethanol (A) or hexane (B) under SSL irradiation (from 0 to 30 min)